Best HiFi DAC for Audiophiles

 DSD: Yes

-There’s a lot of impressive stuff about the ADI-2, from the sound to an impressive array of features.
 If you love big, three-dimensional soundstages that deliver bright sound, strap them into your headphones.
 I was impressed by how deep and detailed this RME model is, especially relative to other DACs that base their technology on the AKM chip.

 The ADI-2 manages to deliver quite detailed sound quality considering how warm and soft the textural quality can be.
 Its bass is tight and delivers the punch you want out of it.
 The midrange sound is very clear.